 The work begins

 The project commenced with the sourcing of information from existing records, including asset registers, documentation from earlier disbanded art committees, photographs, and oral histories provided by my colleagues.
-Additionally, an informative DVD, Art and Life, produced by the ACU Chair of Academic Board, Professor Margot Hillel, discussing highlights of the collection was extremely useful.
+Additionally, an informative DVD, Art and Life, produced by the ACU Chair of Academic Board, Professor Margot Hillel, discussing highlights of the collection was very useful.

 There were many extraordinary surprises, including a major icon by the 15th century artist Taddeo di Bartolo, an important Indigenous bark painting by Minyipa Murningurr, an arresting sculpture by Ernst Fries, a mesmeric mosaic by Mary Gabriel, a superb ceramic by Pippin Drysdale and a monumental painting by landscape artist Mary Tonkin.